 Yakisoba Pan

-The Yakisoba Pan is a creative fusion that marries the classic Japanese food staple, Yakisoba, with the Western-style hot dog bun.
-This innovative dish features stir-fried noodles seasoned with a savoury sauce, neatly tucked into a soft bun and garnished with seaweed (nori), pickled ginger, and a drizzle of creamy Japanese mayonnaise.
+The Yakisoba Pan represents a brilliant fusion of Japanese food traditions with a Western-style hot dog bun.
+Furthermore, this innovative creation seamlessly blends the essence of Yakisoba, a Japanese food dish, with the familiar comfort of a soft bun.
+Additionally, the dish showcases stir-fried noodles, delicately seasoned with a savory sauce, nestled within the bun and adorned with traditional Japanese accents like seaweed (nori), pickled ginger, and a drizzle of creamy Japanese mayonnaise.

 Yakiniku